Damocles-fr/PPJF/README.md

 ### 6. Apply PotPlayer Registry Settings

-- Run `PotPlayerMini64.reg` and confirm changes.
+- Run `potplayer.reg` and confirm changes.
-- You may need to re-run PotPlayerMini64.reg after major Potplayer Updates.
+- You may need to re-run `potplayer.reg` after major Potplayer Updates.
 - The next steps are optional, but I recommend checking them out for quality-of-life improvements
 - You can test if it works already.